 Additionally, solar roofs should outlast common roof materials by 2-3 times the typical 20-year life cycle.
 This is why Tesla can offer an “infinity” warranty on the tiles with 30 years coverage for its power-generating capabilities and weatherization.

-Solar shingles are durable, tough, and long-lasting.
+Tesla glass solar roof shingles are durable, tough, and long-lasting.
 They’re even better at insulating.
 Solar shingles outperformed all other roof materials in blocking and preventing damage.